-B. B. FRENCH, Grand Master of Masons of the District of Columbia, and G. G. Sec. and G. G. Recorder of the G. G. Chapter and Enc. of the United States.
+In their several Lodges, Chapters, and Encampments.
+Truly and Fraternally yours, Grand Master of Masons of the District of Columbia, and G. G. See. and G. G. Recorder of the G G Chapter and Enc. of the United States

 CONTENTS OF PART I.